-We are now a school that prioritises PP children in all areas and has an aspirational focus for all children.
+We are a school that prioritises PP children in all areas and has an aspirational focus for all children.
 This was recognised and celebrated in our Ofsted report in July 2022.
-Our focus on quality first teaching and small group targeted intervention remains at the forefront of our work to maximise the progress and attainment of children in receipt of PP funding.
+Our focus on quality first teaching, small group targeted intervention and well-being remains at the forefront of our work to maximise the progress and attainment of children in receipt of PP funding.

-The PP learning mentor role is now well established and supports identified children in the classroom, through small group intervention, and through building trust and positive relationships with both the children and our families.
-The PP learning mentor works closely with our SEND, well-being support, individual teachers and tutors to support pupils and remove barriers to learning on an individual basis.
+The PP learning mentor role is now established and supports identified children in the classroom, through small group intervention focused on reading and maths.
+The role includes building trust and positive relationships with both the children and our families to identify and remove barriers and increase parental engagement in learning and school generally.
+Social evenings are valued by families as a informal way of building relationships with the PP learning mentor and PP lead.

+The PP learning mentor works closely with our SENCO, well- being support mentors, individual teachers and tutors to support pupils and remove barriers to learning on an individual basis.

-Pupil voice surveys are now conducted regularly and are used to help identify areas of need so that well targeted support can be offered.
-This has led to a greater awareness of well-being need in some cases and has also underpinned the Ossies opportunities on offer at lunchtimes.
+Pupil voice surveys helped to identify areas of need so that well targeted support could be offered.
+This has led to a greater awareness of well-being need in some cases and has also helped us develop the Ossies opportunities on offer at lunchtime.
+The PP pupil questionnaire reflects the value that pupils place on this role